-Hundreds of museums and art galleries across Europe took part in Twitter’s first “Museum Week” event this week and to celebrate its success, I thought I’d devote an edition of Lara’s Travels to the museums Lara Croft visits (or refers to) in the Tomb Raider series.**
+Hundreds of museums and art galleries across Europe took part in Twitter’s first “Museum Week” event this week and to celebrate its success, I thought I’d devote an edition of Lara’s Travels to some of the museums Lara Croft visits or mentions in the Tomb Raider games.

 1) Louvre Museum, Paris

 One of Lara’s most memorable museum visits is her after-hours escapade in the Louvre Museum, Paris, in Angel of Darkness.
-The Louvre Palace has a long, rich history that stretches all the way back to the late 12th century and today it is one of the largest and most visited art museums in the world.
+The Louvre Palace has a long, rich history that stretches all the way back to the late 12th century.
+Today, it is one of the largest and most visited art museums in the world.

 Visitors to the Louvre will be able to see some of the world’s greatest works of art, such as the Mona Lisa, the Venus de Milo, and the Winged Victory of Samothrace.
 It is also home to the Zodiac of Dendera and one of the world’s largest collections of Ancient Egyptian antiquities.
 With eight curatorial departments and thousands of items on display, anyone planning a visit to the Louvre should allow several hours to explore its galleries.